 The Dyson V11 Animal is a better overall vacuum than the Shark APEX Upright Vacuum.
 Thanks to its stick/handheld design, the Dyson is lighter, slightly more maneuverable, and as it has a cordless design, you don't have to worry about its range.
 It also does a better job cleaning high-pile carpet.
 However, the Shark has a much better performance on bare floors, and its dirt compartment can hold more debris before needing to be emptied.

 The Shark APEX Upright Vacuum is better overall than the Shark Rotator Powered Lift-Away Upright vacuum.
-The APEX performs better on any surface, including a much-improved performance on bare floors.
-It also has a bigger dirt compartment and a slightly longer hose length.
+While the APEX performs similarly to the Rotator on carpet, it has a significantly better performance on bare floors.
+The APEX also has a bigger dirt compartment and a slightly longer hose length.
 On the other hand, the Rotator is easier to maintain.

 The Shark APEX Upright Vacuum is a better upright vacuum for cleaning bare floors than the BISSELL Pet Hair Eraser Turbo Plus.
 If you have mostly hardwood, tile, or laminate in your home, the Shark can easily clean all pet hair and debris, whether large or small, from these floors.
 It also has a slightly higher range, a larger dirt compartment, and its recurring costs are less overall.
 You can even turn it into a handheld vacuum, which is good if you want to clean your car.
 That being said, if your home has mostly carpet in it, the BISSELL does a better job on low and high-pile carpet.
 It's also slightly lighter.